The community in Tromsø

 In 1992 they achieved a piece of land, and shortly afterwards their architect Kjell Lund.
 The construction started in 1994.
 Thus then the nuns had collected enough money to start.
 On the 5 of August 1995 the sisters moved into the quite unfinished buildings.
 But they felt at home.
 The monastery and Church was consecrated on the 23 of August 1998.

 During the years in Tromsø, some have joined the sisters, but others have left.
-Today the community counts 6 sister; 15 with solemn vows and 1 with temporary vows.
+Today the community counts 14; all with solemn vows.
 One sister is a Norwegian, the others are Poles.